 THERE’S NOTHING WRONG WITH AN ONLINE PSYCH CLASS, BUT IN THREE MONTHS TIME, WHAT WILL YOU REALLY HAVE TO SHOW FOR IT?

 The proliferation of online education isn’t just a huge advancement in education, it’s a huge advancement for the freelance movement and the way we work at large.
-So much of freelancing, of having a more fluid career, is being able to reskill.
-To learn new things not just early in life but in the middle of life or whenever you need to.
+So much of freelancing, of having a more fluid career, is being able to reskill; to learn new things, not just early in life, but in the middle of life or whenever you need to.
 Online learning has made that possible.
 That being said, school is school whether it’s in the classroom or the on the web.
 You still need to take the time and make the effort to learn whatever subject you’re learning.
 The notion of “going back to school” can still be long and tedious even though you can do it from your living room.
 It’s no easier to get a sociology degree now than it was before.
 The difference is that the notion of “going back to school” has more than one meaning now.
 It doesn’t have to mean getting a whole new degree.
 It can mean taking a few classes, or doing a bootcamp, or opening an app consistently.
-It’s still not easy, but there are plenty of online learning options that offer a quicker and more practical experience.
+It’s still not easy, but there are plenty of online learning options that offer a quicker and more practical experience than college.

 In many ways, online learning was birthed by coding.
 The methods and structures of coding lend themselves to learning online and coding schools (bootcamps as they’re often called) have kind of mastered the process of teaching people new stuff very fast.

 Skillcrush offers classes shorter than most.
-They say you can complete in 3-months, although that’s only the average amount of time they say it takes.
+They say you can complete them in 3-months, although that’s only the average amount of time they say it takes.
 Skillcrush lets you learn flexibly, so you can log on and learn whenever you want, or not.
 If you have a busy week then there’s no pressure to keep up.
 You can hop back in when you’re free.
 In fact, you have lifetime access to the course you bought so you can re-watch it whenever you like.
-The classes are pre-recorded but the instructors of those classes are available for “digital office hours” so you can get assistance when needed.
+The classes are pre-recorded, but the instructors of those classes are available for “digital office hours” so you can get assistance when needed.
 Every course costs $549 and can be paid monthly if you prefer.
 They do have a free coding camp that teaches basics like HTML and WordPress as well as a blog which offers more free educational resources like webinars and instructional articles.